The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Ragged API Lowering

 \subsection{Variable Loop Fusion}

 In~\S\ref{sec:fusion}, we discussed how we need to precompute certain quantities as part of the prelude to support vloop fusion.
 During lowering, we represent these quantities as opaque or uninterpreted functions.
-For example, when the loops \verb+Lo+ and \verb+Li+ in Fig.~\ref{fig:fusion} are fused, we represent the relationships between the iteration variables \verb+o+, \verb+i+ and \verb+f+ using three functions $f_{fo}$, $f_{fi}$ and $f_{oif}$ such that $f_{fo}(f_0)$ and $f_{fi}(f_0)$ evaluate to values of \verb+o+ and \verb+i+, respectively, corresponding to \verb+f+$=f_0$.
-Similarly, $f_{oif}(o_0, i_0)$ evaluates to $f_0$.
+For example, \S\ref{sec:bounds_inference} describes how the functions $f_{fo}$, $f_{fi}$ and $f_{oif}$ represent the relationships between the iteration variables \verb+o+, \verb+i+ and \verb+f+ in Fig.~\ref{fig:fusion}.
 In the generated code, as we can see in Fig.~\ref{fig:overview}, these functions take the form of arrays that are initialized by the prelude.
 During compilation, in order to perform simplification over expressions containing calls to these functions as well as for proving if certain bound checks are redundant, we use the Z3 SMT solver~\cite{z3}.
 In order to enable Z3 process these uninterpreted functions, we provide it with the following relationships between these functions: